 EAL students should be assessed against the EAL standards for all three modes.

 Schools are required to report teacher judgements to the Department for students' achievement against the Victorian Curriculum F-10 achievement standards.
-For EAL students whose English proficiency is not yet described by the English standards, teacher judgments for achievement should be reported against the EAL standards.
+For EAL students whose English proficiency is not yet described by the English standards, teacher judgements for achievement should be reported against the EAL standards.

 For information about assessing and reporting the progress of EAL students, see : Assessment and reporting for EAL students